- This event has passed.

 Hayri Demir (Re-trial)

 Media Outlet and Position: Mezopotamya News Agency

-Accusations: Conducting propaganda for a terrorist organization; Membership of a terrorist organization
+Accusations: Spreading terrorist propaganda; Membership of a terrorist organization

 Possible sentences: –